 The program creates housing stability by providing families with subsidies and the resources necessary to increase self-sufficiency.
-As indicated in the matrix below, participant families have increased income amounts through employment and community resources.
-Additionally, of the 24 families housed and receiving rental assistance, two families are residing in a high opportunity neighborhood of San Diego.
+Of the 25 families housed and receiving rental assistance, 3 families are residing in a high opportunity neighborhood of San Diego.

-MONARCH SCHOOL HOUSING PROGRAM Metric BASELINE BENCHMARK Ουτςομε BENCHMARK ACHIEVED?
-CE #4: Increase in Resources Leveraged Amount of funds leveraged in dollars (increase) \$0 \$10,000 \$3,839 No SS #1: Increase in Household Income Average earned income of households affected by this policy in dollars (increase) \$7,290 \$10,400 \$20,388 Yes SS #2: Increase in Household Savings Average amount of savings/escrow of households affected by this policy in dollars. \$0 \$150 \$0 No SS #3: Increase in Positive Outcomes in Employment Status Number of participants employed full-time 0 12 3 No Number of participants employed part-time Number of participants enrolled in an educational program 2 0 6 3 2 1 No No Number of participants enrolled in a job training program Number of unemployed participants 0 1 4 0 5 14 Yes No SS #4: Households Removed from Temporary Assistance for Needy Families (TANF) Number of households receiving TANF assistance (decrease) 3 0 14 No SS #5: Households Assisted by Services that Increase Self Sufficiency Number of households receiving services to increase self sufficiency (increase) 0 25 24 No SS #7: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase) \$0 \$90,000 \$95,964 Yes SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self sufficiency (increase) For the purposes of the activity, self sufficiency is defined as transitioning to permanent housing.
-0 25 0 No HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood as a result of the activity (increase) 0 25 2 No
+Monarch School Housing Program Metric Baseline BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+CE #4: Increase in Resources Leveraged Amount of funds leveraged in dollars (increase) \$0 \$10,000 \$72,626 Yes SS #1: Increase in Household Income Average earned income of households affected by this policy in dollars (increase) \$7,290 \$10,400 \$5,970 No SS #2: Increase in Household Savings Average amount of savings/escrow of households affected by this policy in dollars. \$0 \$150 \$0 No SS #3: Increase in Positive Outcomes in Employment Status Number of participants employed full-time 0 12 2 No Number of participants employed part-time 2 6 6 Yes Number of participants enrolled in an educational program Number of participants enrolled in a job training program 0 0 3 4 1 1 No No Number of unemployed participants 1 0 17 No SS #4: Households Removed from Temporary Assistance for Needy Families (TANF) Number of households receiving TANF assistance (decrease) 3 0 11 No SS #5: Households Assisted by Services that Increase Self- Sufficiency Number of households receiving services to increase self-sufficiency (increase) 0 25 25 Yes SS #7: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase) \$0 \$90,000 \$70,596 No SS #8: Households Transitioned to Self-Sufficiency Number of households transitioned to self-sufficiency (increase) For the purposes of the activity, self-sufficiency is defined as transitioning to permanent housing.
+0 25 1 No HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood as a result of the activity (increase) 0 25 3 No